-We are proposing that contract semantics (as proposed in [P2900R5]) be defined in terms of separate properties, and that they be represented as a matrix comprising said properties.
-While officially orthogonal - as seen below, some dependencies are expected to exist between them, thus reducing the number of eligible combinations.
+We are proposing that contract semantics (as proposed in [P2900R10]]) be defined in terms of separate properties, and that they be represented as a matrix comprising said properties.
+While technically orthogonal - as seen below, some dependencies are expected to exist between various properties, thus reducing the number of eligible combinations i.e. semantics.
+In most cases these properties will have 2 boolean states (true/false), but properties with more states (e.g. terminates) can also be supported.